 Does It Really Matter?

 Your logo is the visual embodiment for your brand, and with that lofty role you really want to make sure it’s presented in it’s best light.
-Crowding your logo too close to other objects or elements, can really make your brand look and be interpreted as unbalanced, unprofessional and just plain harder to differentiate from the crowd.
+Not only is it important to make sure your logo is scalable and responsive, it’s important not to crowd your logo too close to other objects or elements.
+Crowding your logo can really make your brand look and be interpreted as unbalanced, unprofessional and just plain harder to differentiate from the crowd.
 Remember, your logo is always communicating on behalf of your brand.
-Every time a customer or potential customer sees it, there is some brand recognition and perception that is being built.
+Every time a customer or potential customer sees it, there is some brand recognition and perception that is being built communication is actually being made about your brand.
 This simple principle of clear space should always be top of mind when placing a logo, whether you have a formal style guide or not.